marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 >[!NOTE]
 > In occluded regions, such as concave corners, high sample variance occurs, making it unnecessary to access distant reservoirs that are likely to be rejected due to incompatible surface normals.

+If a pixel is very close to the edges of the viewport, roughtly half of the texture lookups would fail, leaving them with fewer reservoirs to merge.
+To make the best out of the limited number of texure lookups, a variable called "shiftBias" is used to "force" the sampling kernel inside the texture.

 The first spatial reuse accesses 8 neighboring reservoirs.